xieweiAlex/English_Learning/words-review.md

 ## words-Feb.md ##
 words/2023/words-Feb.md
+China is home to many rapidly modernizing cities that are **enthralling** to visit. -
+That’s why it’s filled with **admonishments** for losing his temper, for being lazy, for temptations, for all sorts of bad habits or **destructive** thought patterns. -
 I shall not reply to such a **scurrilous** attack upon me; it is **beneath contempt**. -
 His manner is **supercilious** and arrogant. -
 Strive for **rapport** with others. -